Sunday, May 5, 2019

 In 2017 William Morrow published an omnibus hardcover edition of Christie's works for the mega bookstore chain Barnes & Noble that included Murder on the Orient Express as its headliner.
 The book was designed by artist Jim Tierney and bound in bonded-leather, with distinctive gilt-edging, decorative endpapers, and a silk ribbon marker, but the ultra-thin paper allowed for the reverse-side text to bleed through, an annoying feature for any book to have, even one as nice as this.

 William Morrow also issued a trade hardcover edition in 2017, in anticipation of a new feature-film adaptation directed by and starring Kenneth Branagh (whose Poirot mustache was so over-the-top that it became a annoying distraction from beginning to end--aargh!).
-Once again, Michael P. Correy, made good on a great design for the book's dustjacket, a tweaking of sorts from his previous work on the earlier HarperCollins softcover edition.
+Once again, Michael P. Correy, made good on a great design for the book's dustjacket, a tweaking from his previous work on the earlier HarperCollins softcover edition.

 * * * * *